Botchway/Data-Science-Project/Readme.md

-d.
-Existing and Expected-Proposed Solutions and their Respective Methods and Algorithms
+### Existing and Expected-Proposed Solutions and their Respective Methods and Algorithms

 		Rajpurkar et al., (2017) presented an algorithm to detect pneumonia for chest X-ray images, where the authors assure that the performance of the proposed algorithm exceeds the practicing radiologists.
 The methodology relied on a CNN of 121 layers trained architecture with a softmax classification algorithm utilizing the set of images of ChestX-ray14, including more than 100,000 X-ray images with 14 diseases.
 However, with the large dataset, it suffered slow training and high computational cost.
 			Kermany et al., (2018) proposed medical diseases diagnoses and treatment by utilizing image-based deep learning models to detect or classify several medical datasets including of the dataset utilized in this paper.
 Same method and algorithm as above but with comparatively lower dataset, performance of the proposed method was comparable to human specialists and achieved accuracy 92.8%.
 This paper enhanced the performance, but the drawback was it depend on lower-level features.
 			Wua et al., (2020) proposed a hybrid model to predict pneumonia with chest X-ray images based on adaptive median filter convolutional neural network and random forest (RF) classification algorithm.
 The author used adaptive median filtering to remove noise in the chest X-ray image, which makes the image more easily identified and achieved high accuracy.
 Then CNN architecture with two layers is established based on dropout to extract features.
 Although the adaptive median filter can improve the classification accuracy of CNN, it needs additional preprocessing.